 Diversity is beautiful, like a Bond girl.
-Imagine if you’re social network comprised only of a) Americans, or b) Persians, or c) Indians.
-I love all three groups but you may soon find yourself beginning to a) put on a few extra pounds super sizing meals, or b) dress in black and wear slicked-back hair , or c) worship Aamir Khan to excess.
+Imagine if you’re social network was comprised only of a) Americans, or b) Persians, or c) Indians.
+We love all three groups but if you spent all your time hanging out with one of them you’d soon find yourself a) wearing baggy pants and putting on a few extra pounds, or b) dressing in black, wearing slicked-back hair and showering yourself with Armani perfume , or c) wobbling your head when answering a question and singing lines from Aamir Khan’s Lagaan.

-Nothing wrong with any of the above but having a mixed group of friends makes life so much more interesting.
+Nothing wrong with any of the above but when it comes to friends, having a mixed group makes life so much more interesting.
 Who wouldn’t want to sit at a dinner table with the following people: an American ER doctor; Dutch starving artist; English waiter; Indian columnist; French aid worker; Japanese graphic designer; Lebanese private banker; Swiss filmmaker; Austrian ski instructor; Kenyan violinist.
 It’s an interesting table whichever way you switch around the nationalities and vocations.

 Banker’s phone rings.
 He answers.